 What is Torrefaction

-Torrefaction is a thermal process used to produce high-grade solid biofuels from various streams of woody biomass or agro residues.
-The end product is a stable, homogeneous, high quality solid biofuel with far greater energy density and calorific value than the original feedstock, providing significant benefits in logistics, handling and storage, as well as opening up a wide range of potential uses.
+Biomass torrefaction is a thermal process used to produce high-grade solid biofuels from various streams of woody biomass or agro residues.
+The end product is a stable, homogeneous, high quality solid biofuel with far greater energy density and calorific value than the original feedstock.
+This provides significant benefits in logistics, handling and storage.
+It also opens up a wide range of potential uses for biomass.

-Torrefaction involves heating the biomass to temperatures between 250 and 300 degrees Celsius in a low-oxygen atmosphere.
-When biomass is heated at such temperatures, the moisture evaporates and various low-calorific components contained in the biomass are driven out.
-During this process the hemi-cellulose in the biomass decomposes, which transforms the biomass from a fibrous low quality fuel into a product with excellent fuel characteristics.
+Biomass torrefaction involves heating the biomass to temperatures between 250 and 320 degrees Celsius in a low-oxygen atmosphere.
+When biomass is heated at such temperatures, the moisture evaporates and various low-calorific components (volatiles) contained in the biomass are driven out.
+During this process mainly the hemi-cellulose in the biomass decomposes.
+This transforms the biomass from a fibrous low quality fuel into a product with excellent fuel characteristics.

-Torrefied pellets have immediate benefits over regular wood pellets or wood chips:
+Benefits of torrefied pellets over regular wood pellets

 - Higher calorific value